 Workers with IDD are largely left out of California’s economic success.

 The California employment rate of people with disabilities is far behind the employment rate for people without disabilities.
 In turn the employment rate for people with developmental disabilities is far behind the rate for people with all types of disabilities.
 In 2012, the employment rates for the general population and people with disabilities have started to go up after the recession.
-However, of concern to EFC is the employment rate for people with disabilities is flat, remaining largely unmoved.
+However, of concern to EFC is that the employment rate for people with disabilities is flat, remaining largely unmoved.

 Table 1: Table of California Employment Rates, General Population vs. People with Any Disability vs. People with Developmental Disabilities (2008 – 2014)